 Quirks: Spurs played City twice in the 80s and 90s at Maine Road when the home side had to change kit.
 In 1985-86 referee George Courtney deemed their white kit and sky blue shorts too close to City's wearing of the reverse on a sunny August afternoon and the Blues were forced to wear their red and black stripes.
 Eight years later the weather - this time thick mist - was again the reason for City having to change again, as the TV cameras could not properly distinguish one side from the other.
 City changed to all maroon that afternoon.
 Curiously both games were won 2-1 by City.

-Playlist: In 1980-81 Spurs's night time midweek visit brought John Bond's first victory as new manager, after Big Mal had been shown the door by the eager Peter Swales It was debut night for Bobby McDonald and Tommy Hutchison, Bond's double capture from Coventry, as City ran out 3-1 winners.
+Playlist: In 1980-81 Spurs's night time midweek visit brought John Bond's first victory as new manager, after Big Mal had been shown the door by the eager Peter Swales It was debut night for Bobby McDonald and Tommy Hutchison and one that brought youngster Gary Buckley into the spotlight.
+Bond's double capture from Coventry and the youth team player were all excellent as City ran out 3-1 winners.
 Bond's first game in charge had been a dull home defeat to Birmingham the previous Saturday.
 The win over Tottenham kick-started City's season, going on a run that carried them up into mid-table, a League Cup semi-final with Liverpool and the centenary FA Cup final, against Tottenham.

 The final replay - lost 3-2 by City - is remembered to this day as one of the greatest-ever FA Cup finals, with Ricky Villa's slalom winner casting an unnecessary shadow over a volleyed equaliser by Steve Mackenzie, which was one of the most majestic seen at the old stadium.
-The first game, ending 1-1 thanks to Hutchison scoring at both ends (just as Sterling did with unerring timing in midweek), was perhaps midfield schemer Gerry Gow's best performance in a sky blue shirt.
+The first game, ending 1-1 thanks to Hutchison scoring at both ends, was perhaps midfield schemer Gerry Gow's best performance in a sky blue shirt.
 Bought from Bristol City just too late to play in the above-mentioned league game, Gow was an absolute stalwart during City's resurrection and spent his time at Wembley snapping at the heels of danger man Ardiles.

 In the early 90s, Ardiles returned to Spurs briefly as manager and produced a side with his infamous "diamond" formation, which shone more like anthracite when Spurs shipped up at Maine Road.